dsegovia90/chingu/README.md

 #### Using the app and website

-Getting started with the website is as simple as navigating to the app ((ADD URL HERE)), and signing in.
+Getting started with the website is as simple as navigating to the app (https://chingupp.herokuapp.com/), and signing in.
 You can request a pair programming partner using a quick two-question form, and can view information on current and pending match requests.

 Install the Chingu-PP app to your slack team to access additional features.
 The app allows you to:
 - Request a pair programming partner from within Slack.